Skip to content

 1. Wi-Fi Network Access — Share your Wi-Fi password.
 The credentials never change, and guests can scan without needing your QR service to be online.

 2. Personal Contact Cards (vCard) — Encode your name, phone, and email directly.
-Works well for personal business cards where you don't need to track scans.
+Works well for personal business cards or resumes where you don't need to track scans.

 3. Simple Text Messages — Display a message, quote, or instructions when scanned.
 No URL needed.